pedrorambo/securicator/README.md

 ## Public (plain-text) information

-By public information, I mean plain-text information present when:
+Public data can be collected when when:

 - There is a node using the same username as other node (receiving the same packets as the original node)
 - Intercepting network requests
 - The relay server is malicious, sniffing every forwarded packet

-The information that can be gathered, or derived using the previous methods are:
+The information that can be collected, or derived using the data found in the previous methods are:

 - The period in which a node is connected
 - The sender public key